KyleAlbright/Mod4quizchallenge/assets/Declare variables. What variables will w.md

 * We need an overlying function that will get us to game over screen IF time runs out. ( this may need to go above all the other functions listed to prompt us to the questions.
 Not sure.)✔️

-* We need a function to take us back to the beginning if game over
+* We need a function to take us back to the beginning if game over✔️

 * we need a function that will store the user Data using JSON.parse and then display it to a high score page (this may be separate HTML / JS sheets)